asideris/ImageClassifier/README.md

 # CIFAR-10 Image Classifier

-A high-performance PyTorch-based image classifier for CIFAR-10 dataset with multiple operation modes and extensive optimizations.
+A PyTorch-based image classifier for CIFAR-10 dataset with multiple operation modes and extensive optimizations.

 ## Project Structure